thearjunneupane/the-first-battle/README.md

 * Press Windows key and type " Turn Windows features on or off ".
 * A popup appears.
 Find " Windows Subsystem for Linux " and check the box.
 * Open command prompt by simply typing CMD in start menu.
-* There, run " wsl --install -d ubuntu ". ( you can choose other distro too like kali,openSUSE, etc. )
+* There, run " wsl --install -d ubuntu ". ( you can choose other distro too like kali, openSUSE, etc. )
 * After installation, Set up your Linux user info.
 * Now a terminal of ubuntu opens.
 # Get started